CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 ## 1. Getting Started

 [**Git**](https://git-scm.com/) is a free and open source distributed version control system (started in 2005 by Linus Torvald) designed to handle everything from small to extensive code projects.
 Using git, **users keep entire code files on their location machines**.
-However, git maintains a historical record of the files in your codebase, as well as manage workflows that allow teams of programmers to work together and allowing them to revert any changes and go back to a previous code version.
-For this purpose git, store the files into a repository being GitHub ([**G+**](https://github.com/)) a popular alternative.
+However, git maintains a historical record of the files in your codebase, as well as manages workflows that allow teams of programmers to work together, allowing them to revert any changes and go back to a previous code version.
+For this purpose git, stores the files into a shared repository being GitHub ([**G+**](https://github.com/)) a popular alternative.
 GitHub took the git program and connected the people and code over the web, creating an ecosystem and user interface for software projects that we can 'touch'.

-Before going deeper into the matter, it is important to clarify some fundamental concepts:
+Before going deeper into the matter, it is important to clarify some central concepts:

 - **Snapshot** is the way git keeps track of our code history recording what our files look like at a given point in time.
 We can decide when to take a snapshot and go back to visit any previous snapshot.